acreese/covid_coauthorship_community_detection/README.md

 The same chart can then be plotted with Infomap community membership applied to color, to see whether GraphSAGE embeddings do in fact separate the Infomap communities.

 ![t-SNE-enabled visualization of GraphSAGE embeddings with Informap colorization](assets/graphsage_clusters_infomap_colors.png)

-### Future Work

-Enhancing the dection of these scientific authorship communities would invole the consideration of more feautres - information about both papers and authors – i.e. language of publication, citation information, etc.